swalladge/rpi-temperature-server/README.md

     sudo setfacl -m group:sensor:rw /dev/i2c-1
     ```

 6. Login as testuser and do the steps at item 4 above, without using "sudo" at the end.
+It is recommended that you run the application software as an ordinary (unpriv) user.
+This avoids you accidentally modifying (or breaking) your operating system installation while playing with the application.